-The Forge mode limits were hard to reach before the addition of Foundry and Sandbox – 2 maps giving players the possibility to create pretty much any structure or game mode they had in mind.
+In fact, it was difficult to reach the limits of the Forge before Bungie released Foundry and Sandbox – 2 maps giving players the possibility to create pretty much any structure or game mode they had in mind.

 Here’s a video from Generalkidd, walking us through the Forge mode on the PC version of Halo 3.

 If you have a couple of friends willing to play or discover Halo 3 with you, you have to spend time messing around in the Forge mode.
-It will most generate unforgettable memories.
+You’ll create unforgettable memories.
 Memories you can capture in-game.